 “Teej festival should not be made expensive and high-sounding by brushing aside its values”, PM said in the message.
 The festival somewhat has carried a history of women liberation.
 So, it should be preserved and kept intact accordingly.”

 Adding further, he said, various festivals celebrated in the multi-cultural, multi-religious and multi-ethnic country help foster unity among the people of Nepal.

-While the country is celebrating Haritalika Teej, Nepal’s Mithila region in Tarai is also celebrating Chaurchan festival today.
+While the country is celebrating Hartalika Teej, Nepal’s Mithila region in Terai is also celebrating Chaurchan festival today.

 The festival is about the moon and is celebrated by presenting fruits, curd, pudding and more to the moon.

 Women observe fast throughout the day and in the evening families get together to pray to the moon.
 Natives believe that the festival brings good fortune.